laurelthorburn/Rocketship-Challenge-2022/README.md

 <a name="usersection"></a>
 ## User Story
 ```
-AS A USER, I want to be able to view photos from one of NASA's image APIs
+AS A USER, I want to be able to view media from one of NASA's APIs
-so that I can like and unlike posts and learn more about how I can make commerce better for the entire universe
+SO THAT I can like and unlike posts and learn more about how I can make commerce better for everyone
 ```

 <a name="acceptancesection"></a>
 ## Acceptance Criteria
 ```
-  WHEN I load the page then I am presented with four images from a NASA API
+  WHEN I load the page then I am presented with four media (i.e., images and/or videos) from a NASA API, APOD
   THEN I am able to see the title of the image, date of capture, and more content
   WHEN I click the like button, I am able to like/unlike the image
   WHEN I click the "I want more" button, four new images are rendered